-In the United States, there were 800 jobs for Timing Device Assembler or Adjuster in 2016.
+There were about 800 jobs for Timing Device Assembler or Adjuster in 2016 (in the United States).
 There is little to no growth in job opportunities for Timing Device Assembler or Adjuster.
-The BLS estimates 100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 100 job openings in this field each year.

 The states with the most job growth for Timing Device Assembler or Adjuster are Ohio and Illinois.
 Watch out if you plan on working in Illinois or Ohio.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Timing Device Assembler or Adjuster
+How Much Does a Timing Device Assembler or Adjuster Make?

 Timing Device Assemblers and Adjusters who work in Pennsylvania, Tennessee, or Oklahoma, make the highest salaries.

-Below is a list of the median annual salaries for Timing Device Assemblers and Adjusters in different U.S. states.
+How much do Timing Device Assemblers and Adjusters make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools & Technology do Timing Device Assemblers and Adjusters Use?
+Tools & Technologies Used by Timing Device Assemblers and Adjusters

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Timing Device Assemblers and Adjusters: